 Several factors could necessitate an evacuation.
 These include a fire in the building, a water main break, or a gas leak.
 Regional emergencies such as an earthquake or wildfire are other examples.

 Depending on the size of your workplace, you may only have one exit or you could have multiple ways out.
 Everyone should use the closest exit when an alarm sounds or when told to evacuate.
-Your plan also needs to identify who is in charge during an evacuation.
-This can be you, an employee, or employees you designate.
-Make sure your employees know who it is.
+Your plan also needs to identify who is in charge during an evacuation and who may need to stay behind to shut down critical operations before leaving the building.
+You can fulfill these roles or designate them to employees.
+Make sure your employees know what their responsibilities are.

-- Only use the stairs.
-Elevators are not to be used during an evacuation.
+If your workplace has multiple floors, employees should evacuate using the stairs – elevators are not to be used during an evacuation.

-- Where all the exits are so you can use the closest one to leave the building.
+- Know where all the exits are and use the closest one to leave the building.

-- Where the designated meeting location is to meet up after evacuating.
+- Know where the designated meeting location is to meet up after evacuating to account for all employees.

 What to cover at your safety meeting on emergency evacuations